damian1996/FlappyBirdCuda/README.md

 the middle between trees, when bird hit the tree or the floor

 **Mutation**
-I chose three the best fitnesses and I was mutating some of the best unities.
+I chose three the best fitnesses and I was mutating some of the best units.
-Additionally, two new unities are totally random.
+Additionally, two new units are totally random.

 ### CUDA ###

 **Kernels**
 - to **initialize curand**
-- to **compute fitnesses**, I simulate on the CUDA five games on 1024 unities.
+- to **compute fitnesses**, I simulate on the CUDA five games on 1024 units.
   Each unity write to array fitness own fitness.
-Then I choose the best unities and make crossover
+Then I choose the best units and make crossover
-- to **mutations**, I created several unities in crossover and I random new weights for all 1024 unities from these several special unities (3 the best from previous round, 3 crossovers and 2 random unities)
+- to **mutations**, I created several units in crossover and I random new weights for all 1024 units from these several special units (3 the best from previous round, 3 crossovers and 2 random units)

 Additionally I created several kernels only for device, because I must move logic from CPU to the CUDA.